Red Rock Canyon National Conservation Area: Wildfire history

 Damage caused by wildfires, as well as evidence of the ability of the desert to heal itself over time, is visible from the loop road.

 Recent fires were in part fueled by the thick growth of invasive species red brome and cheat grasses.
 The Bureau of Land Management has not developed plans to control these species, because control methods, such as using herbicides, can be costly and damaging to native plants.

+In popular culture

+Red Rock Canyon appears in the 2010 videogame Fallout: New Vegas, where it is depicted as home to a group known as the Great Khans.